-Digital Text is one of the four alternative formats that may be used by people with a print disability.
+Digital Text is one of the four accessible formats that may be used by people with a print disability.

 According to the National Center on Accessible Educational Materials :